MarineOpticsLab/matchup_workflow/.ipynb_checkpoints/ReadMe-checkpoint.md

 ## Processing Notes:

 **Time Required:**
-* Run on the gnatsat data, this full workflow takes about 96 hours with ncpus=40 and mem=128gb.
+* When run on the gnatsat data, this full workflow takes about 96 hours with ncpus=40 and mem=128gb.
+    * gnatsat attempts to download 1657 unique satellite granules.
+It matches these granules to 325721 field data points.
 * Scripts 04, 05, and 07, are the most time intensive.
 * Forking and NCPUS:
     * The ncpus are now linked throughout three different scripts (00, 05, and 06).
 NCPUS is given as an input to main, and remains the same for all three scripts.
 However, if the workflow is partitioned into separate chunks, it is important to remember that the number of cpus in scripts 05 and 06 must be less than or equal to the number given in the submission script.
 If not, the workflow will break without any errors, which is particularly difficult to diagnose.